Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/lsp.typ

 Now, the responsibility of semantic understanding of the language has moved entirely to the language server, while the language client is responsible for handling user interaction.

-The goal is a system in which a new programming language only needs to implement a single language server, while a new code editor only needs to implement a single language client.
-In the best case scenario, any language server and language client can be used together (although in practice this is still not always the case).
-If we wanted to support $N$ programming languages for $M$ code editors, without the LSP we would need $N dot M$ implementations of language semantics.
-With the LSP, this number is reduced drastically to only $N$ language server and $M$ language client implementations.

-#cite(form: "prose", <lsp-spec>) describes the general setup: The client and server communicate via #box[`jsonrpc 2.0`] messages.
-The three primary message types are:
-- _Notification Messages_
-- _Request Messages_
-- _Response Messages_

-As the name suggests, notification messages are messages that only exist to notify the other party.
-They must not send a response back.
-Requests are sent to the other party and require a response message to be sent back once the request has been processed.
-The structure of these message types is also defined within the LSP specification and can be seen in @lsp-message-structure.

 #figure(
   {
     set raw(lang: "ts")